shs96c/rules_pkl/README.md

-# Template for Bazel rules
+# Bazel rules for Pkl

-Copy this template to create a Bazel ruleset.

 Features: